cockroachdb/docs/CONTRIBUTING.md

 Once you've installed Jekyll and have a local clone of the docs repository, you can build and test the docs as follows:

-1. From the root directory of your clone, :
+1. From one of the subdirectories of the `src` directory of your clone (except for `src/archived`):

     - To build the CockroachDB docs, run `make cockroachdb`.

-2. Point your browser to `http://127.0.0.1:4000/docs/` and manually check your changes.
+2. Point your browser to the server address provided in the command line and manually check your changes.

-    - If the page you want to test isn't listed in the sidebar, just point to it directly, for example, `http://127.0.0.1:4000/docs/new-page.html`.
+    - If the page you want to test isn't listed in the sidebar, just point to it directly, for example, `http://127.0.0.1:4000/docs/dev/new-page.html`.

     - When you make additional changes, Jekyll automatically regenerates the HTML content.
-No need to stop and re-start Jekyll; just refresh your browser.
+No need to stop and re-start Jekyll; just refresh your browser after the file says it's been successfully updated.

     Once you're done viewing your changes, use **CTRL-C** to stop the Jekyll server.